Our National Board of Directors

 |Greg Stewart (Vice-Chair)

 Greg Stewart is the past president and CEO of Farm Credit Canada (FCC), based in Regina, Saskatchewan.
-Greg has been actively involved with Habitat for Humanity Regina as a board member since 2006 and is currently serving as board Chair.
+Greg served as a Board member for Habitat for Humanity Regina from 2006 to 2016.
 Greg joined the National Board of Directors in 2013 and is also very active with Global Village.
 Greg also volunteers his time with Food Banks Canada and serves on the Bank of Canada board.
 Greg holds a Chartered Director designation from The Directors College and a Bachelor of Science (Agriculture) from the University of Manitoba.

 |Darcy Ferron (Treasurer)